Kawixh/shopping-cart/README.md

 ## Project Overview

-This project is a fully functional e-commerce shopping cart application built with Next.js.
+This project is a fully functional e-commerce shopping cart application built with Next.js 15 and React 19.
+It leverages the React Compiler for optimized performance.
 It allows users to browse products, view product details, and add products to a cart (Note: Cart functionality is a future implementation).
 The application uses a PostgreSQL database with Drizzle ORM for data management.
 It also integrates with Clerk for authentication, allowing users to sign up and sign in.
 The project fetches product data from both a fake store API and the Etsy API, showcasing the ability to ingest data from multiple sources.
-The UI is built with Tailwind CSS and Shadcn/ui components, providing a modern and responsive user experience.
+The UI is built with Tailwind CSS and Shadcn UI components, providing a modern and responsive user experience.

 ## Getting Started